The Graduate School

 Seattle, Washington 98195-3770

 Definition and Policy

 - Graduate student travel awards are available to assist graduate students with travel fares to major national or international conferences so they may

 present papers or posters, or to serve as invited speakers.
 Students in the arts may receive funding to give invited performances or installations.

-- Each student must be confirmed as a presenter before funds are requested, and each student must be in a degree program and enrolled in courses at the time of travel.
+- Each student must be confirmed as a presenter before funds are requested, and each student must be in a degree program and enrolled in courses at the

 - Funds may be used only for airfare or fares supporting alternative modes of transportation (e.g., mileage, taxis); they may not be used for registration,

 - Individual awards are limited to one every other year.1

 - Priority will be given to graduate students who do not have other significant funding available for the travel and/or who have not received